I am a retired engineer and small business owner who has authored over 70 books on history and various topics.

-In a blow to Hamilton’s support, Aaron Burr defeats his incumbent father in law, Phillip Schuyler for the New York Senate seat.
+In a blow to Hamilton’s support, Aaron Burr defeats his incumbent father-in-law, Phillip Schuyler, for the New York Senate seat.
 Despite growing opposition, Hamilton generates several reports in favor of a federal mint.
 He eventually pushes through with his idea and has Washington sign it into law.

-In a letter to his friend Edward Carrington, in May 1792, Hamilton declaring that he is “unequivocally convinced of the following truth: That Mr. Madison cooperating with Mr. Jefferson is at the head of a faction decidedly hostile to me and my administration, and actuated by views in my judgement subversive of the principles of good government and dangerous to the union, peace and happiness of the country.”
+In a letter to his friend Edward Carrington, in May 1792, Hamilton declared that he is “unequivocally convinced of the following truth: That Mr. Madison cooperating with Mr. Jefferson is at the head of a faction decidedly hostile to me and my administration, and actuated by views in my judgement subversive of the principles of good government and dangerous to the union, peace and happiness of the country.”
 These claims were not completely unfounded, as the Republican faction did perceive Hamilton as a threat to the young country.
-He remained in his seat until 1795, where he submitted his final financial papers to congress and returned to New York to practice law, as the work in government could not meet all his family’s financial needs.
+He remained in his seat until 1795, when he submitted his final financial papers to congress and returned to New York to practice law, as the work in government could not meet all his family’s financial needs.

 A Restless Retirement